Your Role

 Your Role in the Hospital

-Our Aware in Care hospital kit includes items to prepare you for a planned or emergency hospital visit as well as information and reminders for hospital staff.
+Our Hospital Safety Guide includes items to prepare you and your loved one with Parkinson’s for a planned or emergency hospital visit as well as information and reminders for hospital staff.